dfinity/agent-rs/README.md

 server.
 If you do not have one, those tests will be ignored.

 ## Release
+To release:
+- increase the version number in Cargo.toml (`workspace.package` and `workspace.dependencies`)
+- add a header for the version under "## Unreleased" in CHANGELOG.md
-To release, increase the version number in all crates and run `cargo build` to update the lock file.
+- run `cargo build` to update the lock file

 ## Packages
 This repo has multiple packages in its Cargo workspace.